 Meet the Expert

 - Marcus Francis is a celebrity hairstylist.
 His clients include Julianne Moore, Emma Roberts, and Olivia Colman.

-- Kim Kimble is a stylist to the stars: Beyoncé, Shakira, and Zendaya, among others.
+- Kim Kimble is a stylist to stars such as Beyoncé, Shakira, and Zendaya, among others.
 She is also the owner and creator of her eponymous haircare brand.

-- Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director of Umberto Giannini.
-She is the founder of Rehab Styling and is a specialist in curly hair.
+- Anastasia Stylianou is an internationally acclaimed hairstylist and creative and artistic director.
+She is a specialist in curly hair.

 No matter your texture—curly hair included—there is a fringe for you.
 According to Stylianou, "Curly bangs totally work.
 They're great if you prefer a little softness around the face, or you like to wear your hair up and you still want to keep it interesting."